 - Property crimes like theft or larceny.

-When you do a criminal history search, usually won’t find if they has had any infractions like moving violations:
+When you do a criminal history search, usually won’t find if they have had any infractions like moving violations:

 - Tickets for speeding.